bypepe77/typescript-clean-architecture/README.md

 ## Contributions:
 Your feedback and contributions are invaluable.
 Feel free to fork this repository, submit issues, or provide pull requests.
-Together, we can make this a reference for TypeScript projects!